Straight Line Depreciation

 Depreciation is an accounting method, and accounting is not the first thing you might associate with maintenance.
 Maintenance teams are more commonly regarded as hands-on experts in keeping equipment in tip-top form.
 What isn’t obvious, is how data from maintenance activities can be used for bookkeeping.

-Maintenance workers can update and add entries to the computerized maintenance management software (CMMS) as part of their day-to-day work.
-This information is useful for the finance department, as it provides an accurate breakdown of costs to maintain an asset.
+Finance departments can access CMMS software data for an accurate breakdown of costs to maintain assets—information easily provided by maintenance workers who can update and add entries as part of their day-to-day work.
 You can draw a complete picture of the financial worth of an asset when coupling it with enterprise asset management (EAM) software that tracks asset values.

 Working between two software systems sounds simple in principle.
 However, when accounting for every asset in the plant, calculating financials can get tedious.
 Some CMMS providers solve this issue by having a depreciation tracking functionality.
 This essentially puts all the asset-related information in one place, so you can easily make more sense of it.